 If a cat does not have enough stimulation in their environment, they can become bored which can lead them to wanting to explore outside of their home.
 To help prevent this, it is important to provide your cat with plenty of toys and opportunities for playtime both inside and outside of the house.
 Cats can also feel neglected if they do not feel like they are receiving enough attention from their owners.

 This can happen if people in the house are gone for long periods of time or if there are multiple pets in the home and the cat feels left out.
 If you think your cat may be feeling neglected, spend more time playing with them and give them plenty of love and affection.
+Lastly, some cats simply enjoy exploring new places and running around outdoors.

 While this isn’t necessarily a bad thing, it’s important to make sure your cat has a collar with identification tags in case they get lost while out on an adventure.
-If your cat wants to run away, there are several possible explanations as to why.

 How Do I Stop My Indoor Cat from Escaping?